minprog/programmeren-2/problems/cs50/speller/check/index.md

 # Speller: Check

+Now that your program can load all words from a lexicon into your hash table, let's implement "check"!

+> If you do not have a working hash function at this point, head back to the instructions for "load" and copy the hash function that's mentioned there.

+## Walkthrough

 <div markdown="1" class="extend">
 [![](walkthrough.jpg)](https://www.youtube.com/watch?v=qPz_Mr69yE0)
 </div>

 [Open video on Youtube](https://www.youtube.com/watch?v=qPz_Mr69yE0)

 ## Testing

-How to check whether your program is outting the right misspelled words?
+How to check whether your program is outputting the expected misspelled words?
 Well, you're welcome to consult the "answer keys" that are inside of the `keys` directory that's inside of your `speller` directory.
 For instance, inside of `keys/lalaland.txt` are all of the words that your program _should_ think are misspelled.

 You could therefore run your program on some text in one window, as with the below.